nightfurys/enterprise-docs/content/docs/installation/storage/_index.md

 ## Analysis Archive

-To aid in capacity management, anchore provides a separate storage location that completed image analysis can be moved to in order to reduce consumption of database capacity and primary object storage and remove the analysis from most API actions but make it available to restore into the primary storage systems in the future as needed.
+To aid in capacity management, Anchore provides a separate storage location where completed image analysis can be moved to.
+This reduces consumption of database capacity and primary object storage.
+It also removes the analysis from most API actions but makes it available to restore into the primary storage systems as needed.
 The analysis archive is configured as an alternate object store.
-See: [Configuring Analysis Archive]({{< ref "analysis_archive" >}}) for more information.
+For more information, see: [Configuring Analysis Archive]({{< ref "analysis_archive" >}}).